ZonitoRBLX/ZonitoCurves/README.md

 **Changelog**
-> Added LookTo function
-> \nAdded HitFunction and MoveFunction
++ Added HitFunction and MoveFunction
-> Fixed a bug where you'd be forced to use HitFunction
++ Fixed a bug where you'd be forced to use HitFunction
-> Improved flexibility
++ Improved flexibility
-> Improved readability
++ Improved readability
-> Updated example place
++ Updated example place

 Ok so heres a quick explanation of how to use this, plus some examples